-The Emergency Status Line provides a recorded telephone message about the status of the Davis campus in an emergency.
-It indicates the emergency's nature and provides brief instructions.
+The Emergency Status Line provides a brief recorded telephone message about the status of the Davis campus in an emergency.
+Messages will indicate the emergency's nature, and provide brief instructions.
+As more information becomes available, messages will point to additional information sources, such as the UC Davis home page.

-Listen to the News Media